MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-operator.md

 ---
 author: MattHoag-MS
-description: Install and sign in to the Microsoft Dynamics 365 Guides HoloLens app as an operator. ms.author: mamaylya ms.date: 02/25/2020 ms.topic: article
+description: Learn how to install and sign in to the Microsoft Dynamics 365 Guides HoloLens app. ms.author: mamaylya ms.date: 02/25/2020 ms.topic: article
-title: Install the Dynamics 365 Guides HoloLens app (operators) ms.reviewer: v-brycho
+title: Install and sign in to the Dynamics 365 Guides HoloLens app ms.reviewer: v-brycho
 ---

-# Install and sign in to the Dynamics 365 Guides HoloLens app (operators)
+# Install and sign in to the Dynamics 365 Guides HoloLens app

+If you haven't already installed the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)] app on your [!include[pn-hololens](../includes/pn-hololens.md)] device (or if it hasn't already been installed for you), you can install it from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers.

+> [!NOTE]
+> You must have a license to install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] [!include[pn-hololens](../includes/pn-hololens.md)] app.
+You can also [sign up for a free trial of Dynamics 365 Guides](setup.md).

+## Install the app

 1. Make sure that you have [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)] build 10.0.14393.0 or later installed on your [!include[pn-hololens](../includes/pn-hololens.md)] device.
 We recommend that you update to newer versions when they're available.
 For information about how to use [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Update for Business, see [Manage updates to HoloLens](/HoloLens/hololens-updates).